astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 ### Planet on the South Node

-Any planet conjunct to the South Node signifies intense interaction of the individual with forces and principles behind that planet that happened during past lives.
+Any planet conjunct to the South Node signifies intense interaction of the individual with forces and principles of the planet that happened during past lives.

 **The interaction may have been blissful, productive or traumatic.** But what is clear is that its nature was marked by intensity and left a lasting imprint in the person’s psyche.